xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/virtualprotect.png){:class="img-responsive"}
 *Figure1*

-first few opcodes <b>E9</b>, <b>55</b>, <b>8B</b> etc. in dumped data on stack correspond to <b>jmp</b>, <b>push</b> and <b>mov</b> instructions respectively, so it can be assumed it is shellcode being pushed on stack and then granted Execute protection to later execute it, If I hit execute till return button on VirtualProtect and trace back from it into disassembler, I can see shellcode stored as <b>stack strings</b> right before VirtualProtect call and list of arguments are pushed as shown in the figure below
+first few opcodes <b>E9</b>, <b>55</b>, <b>8B</b> in dumped data on stack correspond to <b>jmp</b>, <b>push</b> and <b>mov</b> instructions respectively, so it can be assumed it is shellcode being pushed on stack and then granted Execute protection to later execute it, If I hit execute till return button on VirtualProtect and trace back from it into disassembler, I can see shellcode stored as <b>stack strings</b> right before VirtualProtect call and list of arguments are pushed as shown in the figure below

 ![image](/assets/images/vidar_packed/shellcode_stack_strings.png){:class="img-responsive"}